DanShappir/Seq/README.md

 ```javascript
 Sequences.numbers.filter((v) => v % 2).head(10).forEach(console.log.bind(console));
 ```
-Assuming support for arrow functions.
+assuming support for arrow functions.
+Now isn't that nice!

+As an interesting sideeffect, the Sequences library essentially eliminates the need for iterators, since all the iteration methods are applied directly on the generators.

+## Installation